 Planning an Athens itinerary can sometimes seem like an afterthought when mapping out a longer trip to Greece.
 Although some of the main images that the word Greece inspires for travelers are Athens and the Acropolis, few people spend more than a day in the capital city or outside of the port.

 For most people, Greece is synonymous with the Greek islands such as Mykonos, Milos, Corfu and Santorini with vast deep blue seas, and dream-worthy sunsets.
 With 2, 3, or 4 days in Athens, you’ll manage to get to know the heart of this special country, its people, and the birthplace of Democracy.
-Read on to design your perfect Athens itinerary.
+Read on to design your perfect itinerary for first-time visitors to Athens.

 How Many Days in Athens?

 So how many days to spend in Athens are ideal?
 I guess it all depends on the depth of interest in your trip.
-Athens is quite a condensed city, yet with plenty of things to do and areas to explore.
+The capital of Greece is quite a condensed city, yet with plenty of things to do and areas to explore outside of the heart of Athens.

 In 1 day, you’ll be able to explore the main area of the center of the city and wander around the Acropolis.
 With 2 days in Athens, you’ll be able to explore the center of the city at a much slower pace and maybe check out another museum.